updated

 Accommodation

-We have a large four bed, two bathroom (nearly finished) house in 2 acres of land.
-You will have your own double bedroom and share the use of the rest of the house with us.
-I cook for our cafe so you will be offered lunch every day with local ingredients - so lots of fish, lobster and other Barbudan produce.
-We do raise, kill and eat our own animals so you will need to be ok with this but we are very happy to host non-meat eaters and can cook great veggie food.
-We provide all your food but you will probably want to buy street food or prepare your own food and snacks in our kitchen at other times such as at weekends; there are several really nice fast food sellers and snack shops here on Barbuda and we hope you will try them.
+I cook for my cafe every nearly day so you will be offered the same local ingredients - so lots of fish, lobster and other Barbudan produce to cook for yourselves and we do raise, kill and eat our own animals so you will need to be ok with this, but we are very happy to host non-meat eaters and can supply good veggie/vegan food although special diets can be difficult on Barbuda.
+We can only buy what grows here, or what the boat brings in twice a week.
+We provide all your food but you might want to buy your own street food such as pizza etc and there are several really nice fast food sellers and snack shops here on Barbuda.

 • What else ...